GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ### 1.3 Commands covered in this session

 - `pwd`, `cd`, `ls`, `mkdir`, `touch`, `rm`, and `exit`
+- **As this is the very first session we may not cover all the planned material**
+  - This will be adjusted over the next 2 sessions if necessary
+- It is arguably more important to learn how to use commands than to learn the commands themself
+  - Learning how to learn
-- information about these commands can be accessed within a terminal by using
+- Information about commands can usually be accessed within a terminal by using:

 ```bash
 man <command_name>
 ```

+- Not all systems have manual entries for all commands
-- a shorter summary can often be found by using
+- A shorter summary can often be found by using

 ```bash
 <command_name> --help